reefer42/Xkaliber-repo/README.md

 ### **An Enchanted Circle of Gratitude**

-To the wizards who cast the spells and forged the tools that brought this project to life, our deepest thanks.
+To the wizards who cast the spells and help forged the tools that brought this project to life, our deepest thanks.

 * **Mark Dodd:** The Sorcerer of Solutions
 *